GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/max-potential-fid/index.md

 layout: post
 title: Max Potential First Input Delay
 description: |
-  Learn about Lighthouse's Max Potential First Input Delay metric.
+  Learn about Lighthouse's Max Potential First Input Delay metric and how to measure and optimize it.
 date: 2019-05-02
 updated: 2019-10-04
 web_lighthouse: